Pixstatic/glowbit-audio-vis/README.md

 Upload `main.py` to Raspberry Pi Pico (requires `glowbit` and `micropython_ssd1306` packages) using Thonny

-Make sure Python 3.9 or later is installed (I use Python 3.9.6) or use Thonny's Python
+Make sure Python 3.9 is installed locally

 Install all packages from `requirements.txt`